mrblue223/TryHackMe/Smol/Write_up.md

     Initial reconnaissance with Nmap and Gobuster to identify WordPress.

-    WPScan was a lifesaver here, helping to pinpoint the vulnerable jsmol2wp plugin.
+    WPScan was instrumental in identifying potential vulnerabilities, helping to pinpoint the vulnerable jsmol2wp plugin.

     Exploiting an SSRF vulnerability in that plugin to gain database credentials and uncover a hidden PHP backdoor.